mschepers188/Programming1_FinalAssignment/README.md

 # Programming1_FinalAssignment

 ## Required modules
-To use the FinalProject_Programming1.ipynb script, please have the following libraries installed with their most recent version:
+To use the FinalProject_Programming1.ipynb script, please have jupyter notebook installed.
+Additionally, please have the following libraries installed with the suggested version:
-* pandas
+* pandas 1.3.4
-* requests
+* requests 2.26.0
-* zipfile
-* io
-* urllib3
+* urllib3 1.26.7
-* plotly
+* plotly 5.5.0
-* panel
+* panel 0.12.6
-* researchpy
+* researchpy 0.3.2
-* scipy
+* scipy 1.7.1
-* numpy
+* numpy 1.20.3
-* pylab

 ## Operating instruction